If you’re looking to branch out of investing in just Canadian stocks, the Vanguard S&P 500 ETF (VFV) could be the right solution for you.

 The great thing about the U.S stock market is the diversity of the companies.
 As you can see from the sector weightings below, you get a nice weighted mix from Information Technology down to Consumer Staples.

-Contrast this with the Canadian stock market, which is heavily weighted in only three main sectors: Energy, Real Estate, and Mining
+Contrast this with the Canadian stock market, which top three sectors are: Financials, Materials, and Energy.

 Vanguard VFV MER